tremor-rs/tremor-www/rfc/accepted/0021-stream-processors.md

                    └────────────────────────┘
 ```

 Pure packet processors take package data as an input and return package-shaped data as an output.
-An example would be a base64 encoded msgpack event.
+An example would be the `base64` processor.

 #### 'framing' packet processors